 A unique feature of the Convention is the ability for any State Party to challenge the compliance of another through the request of a ‘challenge inspection.

 What are the physical properties of CWAs

 CWAs are stored as liquids but can be deployed as liquids, solids or gases.

-Liquids tend to be absorbed via skin through direct exposure to a contaminated surface while vapours pose greater risk for absorption via inhalation.
+Liquids tend to be absorbed via the skin through direct exposure to a contaminated surface while vapours pose a greater risk for absorption via inhalation.